DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <p><strong><em>Incorporeal Movement.</em></strong> The gallows speaker can move through other creatures and objects as if they were difficult terrain.
 It takes 5 (1d10) force damage if it ends its turn inside an object.</p>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> The gallows speaker makes two attacks.</p>
 <p><strong><em>Ba'al Verzi Dagger.</em></strong> <em>Ranged Weapon Attack:</em> +8 to hit, range 30 feet, one creature. <em>Hit:</em> 7 (1d6 + 4) piercing damage and the target must make a DC 16 Wisdom saving throw, taking 14 (4d6) necrotic damage and becoming cursed until the start of the gallows speaker’s next turn on a failure.
 On a success, the target takes half the necrotic damage and isn't cursed.
-While cursed in this way, a creature moves at half speed and can't regain hit points, and the gallows speaker has advantage on attack rolls made against it.
-The gallows speaker doesn't gain disadvantage on an attack roll made with this attack due to being within 5 feet of a hostile creature.</p>
+While cursed in this way, a creature moves at half speed and can't regain hit points, and the gallows speaker has advantage on attack rolls made against it.</p>
 <p><strong><em>Grasp of the Grave.</em></strong> <em>Melee Weapon Attack:</em> +8 to hit, reach 5 ft., one creature. <em>Hit:</em> 18 (4d8) necrotic damage and the target is grappled until the gallows speaker loses its concentration (as if concentrating on a spell) or until the target uses its action to break free (escape DC 16).
 (Dragging this target doesn't cause the gallows speaker to move more slowly.)
 The gallows speaker can then immediately move up to half its speed without triggering opportunity attacks.
 Until this grapple ends, the target is restrained and takes an additional 9 (2d8) necrotic damage at the start of each of its turns, and the gallows speaker can't use <strong><em>grasp of the grave</em></strong> on another target.</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Shrieking Souls.</em></strong> A shroud of moaning spirits surrounds each creature within 5 feet of the gallows speaker.
 Each creature in that area must make a DC 16 Constitution saving throw or take 9 (2d8) necrotic damage and be dazed until the start of the gallows speaker’s next turn.
 (A dazed creature can move or take one action on its turn, not both.
 It also can’t take a bonus action or a reaction.)</p>